Army soldiers stood down as armed Met officers return to duty

 Soldiers had been on standby after scores of Metropolitan Police officers stood down from firearms duties to “consider their position” after one of their colleagues was charged with murder over the death of 24-year-old Chris Kaba in south London.

-A Metropolitan Police spokesman said: “On Saturday, the Ministry of Defence agreed to provide the Met with counter-terrorism support as a contingency option.
+A Metropolitan Police spokesperson said: “On Saturday, the Ministry of Defence agreed to provide the Met with counter-terrorism support as a contingency option.

 “As of lunchtime on Monday, the number of officers who had returned to armed duties was sufficient for us to no longer require external assistance to meet our counter-terrorism responsibilities.”